bng919/VE3RMC-control/README.md

 - Ability to specify non-uniform rotator alignment issues in azimuth
 - Organized data storage

 AGSC currently supports the following transceiver and rotator models.
+The rotator or transceiver can be disabled by using `StubRotator` or `StubTransceiver` models.

 #### Transceivers
 - ICOM IC-9100 (Similar ICOM models likely supported)